Amazing Race Norway Winners on Santana

 Gisbert knows his food.
 It was great!
 I would eat his Bolognese and chicken every day any day.

 The Journey had so many fantastic experiences.
 Yeah, some local Indians came by to sell lobster to us.
 We ended up buying 6 lobsters and one crab.
 It was cheap as well compared to European restaurant prices.
 I think we paid 40 us dollars for all of it.
 And the man himself, el Capitano Gisbert, knew how to prepare this as well.
 I don’t think anything was left to the barracudas.
 Amazing to eat fresh seafood on a boat in a postcard picture setting; Sunset, beer, wine and rum to the dinner… truly amazing.

 Eat seasick pills, drink enough water, wear sunscreen and have some dollars with you, no pesos.
 Panama uses dollars and makes sure you have enough space on your memory stick.
 Bring good spirits and smile all the way from sunset to sun dawn.
 The most important thing, have respect for the CAPTAIN, and all of the others on the boat.

 For how long have been traveling here?

-I have planned to go to South America for some time, and finally I had the chance to go.
-But I had only 3, 5 week to spend there, so we had to make the best of it.
+I have planned to go to South America for some time, and finally, I had the chance to go.
+But I had only 3, 5 weeks to spend there, so we had to make the best of it.

 What countries have you visited on this trip?